n8ta/Herpetology/README.md

 - Fit Splines

 Done:
-- Use reddit api to search ALL of a given users posts + their url (May 24, 2019)
+- Use reddit api to search ALL of a given users posts + the posts url (May 24, 2019)